Dallin H. Oaks: Career

-After graduating from law school in 1957, Oaks spent a year as a law clerk to Chief Justice Earl Warren of the U.S. Supreme Court.
-After his clerkship, he entered private practice at the law firm Kirkland & Ellis, where he specialized in corporate litigation.
+After law school, Oaks was a law clerk to Chief Justice Earl Warren of the U.S. Supreme Court from 1957 to 1958.
+He then entered private practice at the law firm Kirkland & Ellis, where he specialized in corporate litigation.
 Oaks had worked with this firm twice before, first during a summer in law school and then for a few months before he began his clerkship with Chief Justice Warren.
 When Oaks began at Kirkland & Ellis, he worked under Robert Bork, but he was quickly appointed as one of the firm's principal lawyers.
 He worked primarily on cases for clients Standard Oil of Indiana, B. F. Goodrich and Chemetron Corporation, but also assisted with cases for several other companies.
 Initially, the Oaks family lived in the western suburbs of Chicago, but in 1960, they purchased a home in Elmhurst, Illinois.
 According to historian Lavina Fielding Anderson, Oaks was the first lawyer from Kirkland & Ellis to represent an indigent party before the Illinois Supreme Court.
 This case was also the first time Oaks argued a case before an appellate court.

 In 1961, Oaks left Kirkland & Ellis and became a professor at the University of Chicago Law School.
-During part of his time on the faculty of the Law School, Oaks served as interim dean.
-During this time, Rex E. Lee was among the students for whom he sought to obtain Supreme Court clerkships.
+In 1962, only six months later, he became associate dean of the school when dean Edward H. Levi was named provost of the university.
+As a professor, Rex E. Lee was among the students for whom he sought to obtain Supreme Court clerkships.
 As a faculty member, Oaks taught primarily in the fields of trust and estate law, as well as gift taxation law.
 He worked with George Bogert on a new edition of a casebook on trusts.
 In 1963, Oaks edited a book entitled The Wall Between Church and State covering discussions on views on the relationship of the government and religion in the law and the aptness of that metaphor.
 He wrote an article on the school prayer cases aimed at a lay audience that was published in the LDS Church's Improvement Era in December 1963.
 He also wrote on issues of evidence exclusion and the Fourth Amendment.
-He was opposed to the exclusionary rule and favored prosecution in "victim-less crimes".
+He was opposed to the exclusionary rule and favored prosecution in "victim-less crimes."
 In the summer of 1964, he served as assistant state's attorney for Cook County, Illinois.
 In the fall of 1964, Oaks was appointed a full professor at the University of Chicago law school.
 While at the University of Chicago, Oaks was the faculty advisor to the legal aid clinic at that institution.
 He also worked to find ways to address the root issues facing the poor.
 He felt that federal anti-poverty programs of the time focused too much on symptoms and not enough on causes.
 Oaks served as a visiting professor at the University of Michigan Law School during the summer of 1968.
-In 1968, he became a founding member of the editorial board of Dialogue: A Journal of Mormon Thought; he resigned from the journal in early 1970.
+In 1966, he became a founding member of the editorial board of Dialogue: A Journal of Mormon Thought; he resigned from the journal in early 1970.